-Some religious ideas are inherently powerful, in the sense that they are particularly influential over human behavior, perhaps because they appeal to the spiritual and existential intuitions that underlie our most intense affective experiences.
-And there are three concepts that seem to underlie our most influential beliefs: (1) Eternity—the mind finds comfort in a form of immortality; we crave eternal relevance.
-(2) God—there are minds more advanced than ours, eternal entities that we often deem the origins of our existence.
-(3) Love—our capacity for compassion allows for the transcendent harmony of humanity.
-When I was a child, worship and prayer often inspired a boundless love, a feeling of connectedness marked by an overwhelming euphoria.
+Some religious ideas are inherently powerful, in the sense that they are particularly influential over human behavior, because they appeal to the spiritual and existential intuitions that underlie our most intense affective experiences (those we deem most profound or meaningful).
+And there are three concepts that seem to underlie our most influential beliefs: (1) Eternal relevance—the mind is inevitably drawn towards the idea that its being is just one part of a never-ending sequence.
+(2) Divinity entities—there are minds more advanced than ours, “gods” or “higher powers” that we often deem the origins of our existence.
+(3) Communal love—our capacity for compassion allows for the transcendent harmony of humanity.
+And this third concept was especially salient for me.

-This experience is what draws the mind and moves the world.
-And now I’ve rediscovered the phenomenon, this captivating sense of communion, but this time in a rational context: god, love, and eternity may seem like three different concepts, but they reflect the same truth: God is love, and we are God becoming self-aware.
+Throughout human history, such transcendental experiences have inspired religions and insights that draw the mind and move the world.
+And now I’ve rediscovered it from my own past, this captivating sense of connection, but this time in a rational context: god, love, and eternity may seem like three distinct concepts, but they reflect the same truth: God is love, and we are God becoming self-aware.